Maoist Internationalist Movement

 The Maoist Internationalist Movement (MIM) was a clandestine revolutionary communist organization based primarily in the United States.
 MIM claimed to adhere to a radical ideology called "MIM Thought".
 MIM listed a sole PO box in Ann Arbor, Michigan as its mailing address.
-Contrary to most Maoist groups in the West, which came from a firmly anti-revisionist pedigree out of the traditional Communist Parties, the MIM was a product of elements of the American New Left student movement who formed the New Communist movement.
+Contrary to most Maoist groups, which originated the traditional Communist Parties, the MIM was a product of elements of the American New Left student movement who formed the New Communist movement.

 History

 MIM was founded as the Revolutionary Internationalist Movement (RIM) in 1983 from a group called RADACADS (for "RADical ACADemics") at Harvard University.
 It is not to be confused with the Revolutionary Internationalist Movement that was founded the following year in France by Maoist parties around the world, the most notable of which are Shining Path and Bob Avakian's RCPUSA.

 Publications

 All of MIM's publications were anonymously written; authors do not sign their names to articles.
 Instead, writers used the moniker MC[X] (MIM Comrade X), where X is a number.
 This was reputedly to prevent their members and supporters from being known by the state and also to keep the focus on theoretical line and arguments rather than people and personal relationships.

 MIM published a biweekly newspaper, MIM Notes, and had an occasional Spanish-language publication, Notas Rojas.
 MIM also published a theory journal titled MIM Theory, of which 14 were released up until 2001.
 MIM also published Maoist Sojourner, 'a monthly publication by and for Third World Maoist exiles,' which according to the MIM website, "died as a publication thanks in part to internal sabotage and quitters."